Teeth-cleaning twig

-A teeth-cleaning twig (in Hindi: datwoon) is an oral hygiene tool made from a twig from a tree.
+A teeth-cleaning twig (Hindi: datwoon) is an oral hygiene tool made from a twig from a tree.
 It can help to prevent tooth decay and gum disease.

 Denominations

 Tooth sticks often take the same name as the trees or plants from which they come.

 History

-The oral hygiene practice using herbal sticks exists in many parts of the world since ancient time: ancient India, ancient Greece (mentioned by Alciphron), ancient Rome, ancient Israel (mentioned in Talmud), Eastern Asia (mentioned in the Gospel of Buddhism), etc.
+The oral hygiene practice using herbal sticks exists in many parts of the world since ancient times, for example, ancient India, ancient Greece (mentioned by Alciphron), ancient Rome, ancient Israel (mentioned in Talmud), Eastern Asia (mentioned in the Gospel of Buddhism).

 Chew sticks are twigs or roots of certain plants that are chewed until one end is frayed.
 This end can be used to brush against the teeth, while the other end can be used as a toothpick.
 The earliest chew sticks have been dated to Babylonia in 3500 BCE and an Egyptian tomb from 3000 BCE; they are mentioned in Chinese records dating from 1600 BCE In the Ayurvedas around 4th century BCE and in Tipitaka, in the Buddhist Canon around the 5th century BCE in India.

 The Indian way of using tooth wood for brushing is presented by the Chinese monk Yijing (635–713 CE) when he describes the rules for monks in his book:

 Every day in the morning, a monk must chew a piece of tooth wood to brush his teeth and scrape his tongue, and this must be done in the proper way.
 Only after one has washed one's hands and mouth may one make salutations.
 Otherwise both the saluter and the saluted are at fault.